Example Of A Prokaryotic Cell

 The cell envelope of E. coli, like many other Gram-negative bacteria, consists of three layers: the inner cytoplasmic membrane, the peptidoglycan layer (also known as the cell wall), and the outer membrane.

 • Cytoplasmic Membrane: This innermost layer is a phospholipid bilayer, similar to the cell membranes of eukaryotes.
-However, it plays a more crucial role in E. coli due to the absence of internal membranes.
+On the flip side, it plays a more crucial role in E. coli due to the absence of internal membranes.
 It's responsible for regulating the passage of substances into and out of the cell, maintaining the cell's internal environment, and harboring key enzymes involved in respiration and photosynthesis (in photosynthetic bacteria).
 The membrane's fluidity is crucial for its function, and its composition (phospholipids and proteins) varies depending on environmental conditions.

 • Peptidoglycan Layer: This rigid layer, located between the inner and outer membranes, provides structural support and maintains the cell's shape.
 It’s a mesh-like structure composed of peptidoglycan, a unique polymer of sugars and amino acids.
 The precise composition and thickness of the peptidoglycan layer differ between bacterial species, a crucial distinction used in Gram staining, a widely used technique to classify bacteria.
 E. coli's relatively thin peptidoglycan layer contributes to its classification as a Gram-negative bacterium.